How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Introduction

 \section{Introduction}

-\begingroup \thefootnote{*}\endgroup Wikipedia is an invaluable resource in NLP, with much of its usefulness steming from its open-source nature through which a community of authors, editors, and administrators can collaborate on the documentation of an ever-changing world.
-Such a framework ensures that information contained therein is not only current, but also well-written, accurate, and relevant to any given subject.
+\begingroup \thefootnote{*}\endgroup Wikipedia has long served as an invaluable NLP resource, representing an international collaborative effort in documenting an ever-changing world.
+Its open-source framework --- through which authors, editors, and administrators cooperate to continuously refine and expand content --- ensures that information contained therein is not only current, but also well-written, accurate, and relevant to any given subject.
 For these reasons, Wikipedia has been employed for a myriad of NLP applications, such as language model (LM) training and benchmarking \citep{merity2016pointer}, question-answering \citep{hewlett-etal-2016-wikireading,rajpurkar-etal-2016-squad,joshi-etal-2017-triviaqa} and knowledge-base creation \citep{10.1145/2629489,lehmann-etal-2024-beyond}, among many others.
-Wikipedia is also a staple resource in multilingual NLP, where it is commonly employed for pretraining multilingual LMs \citep{devlin-etal-2019-bert,conneauxlm100} and creating benchmarks for downstream tasks, such as named-entity recognition \cite{rahimi-etal-2019-massively} and machine translation \cite{schwenk-etal-2021-wikimatrix}.
+Wikipedia is also a staple resource in multilingual NLP, where it is commonly employed for pretraining multilingual LMs \citep{devlin-etal-2019-bert,conneauxlm100} and creating benchmarks for downstream tasks such as named-entity recognition \cite{rahimi-etal-2019-massively} and machine translation \cite{schwenk-etal-2021-wikimatrix}.